 Textbook (required): The Oxford Solid State Basics (Oxford University Press, 2013) by Steven H. Simon.
-NOTE: the author (who is a theorist) has made a series of lectures-podcasts publicly available\, thereby allowing the student to contrast this course (taught by an experimentalist). \under Creative Commons license.
+NOTE: the author (who is a theorist) has made a series of lectures-podcasts publicly available, thereby allowing the student to contrast this course (taught by an experimentalist).
+Licence Creative Commons Attribution-Non-Commercial-Share Alike 2.0 UK: England & Wales; http://creativecommons.org/licenses/by-nc-sa/2.0/uk/

 Meeting Times and Method: Mondays, Wednesdays, and Fridays: 4th period (10:40 am - 11:30 am) (10:40 hrs to 11:30 hrs) for in-person lectures.
-"In-Class (IC)" work is due by the end of the class period or by the start of the next class period as described during class.
-Assignments submitted late will not be graded.
+Lectures will not be recorded.